Male Pattern Baldness: A Review of Available Treatments

 So, what’s a person with male-pattern alopecia to do?
 If you’re seeking a natural and holistic remedy, let’s go back to the traditional definition and explanation of this type of hair loss.
 Ayurveda and ancient Chinese Medicine say that people with ‘hot temperament’ are prone to this malady, and therefore cooling remedies are sought.
 Here are some herbal treatments that may help naturally restore, or at least prevent, further hair loss:

-- Stinging nettle (Urtica dioica): this vitamin- and mineral-rich “weed” has been traditionally used as a hair tonic both internally and topically.
+Stinging nettle (Urtica dioica): this vitamin- and mineral-rich “weed” has been traditionally used as a hair tonic both internally and topically.
 Anecdotal evidence is strong in many cultures, and many hair products on the market use this ingredient.
 According to contemporary herbalist Matthew Wood, nettles rules the proteins of the body and can reverse greying as well as alopecia.
-There’s emerging scientific data to support its claim to fame, some studies showing that it potentially acts like finasteride via blocking 5-alpha reductase.
+There’s emerging scientific data to support its claim to fame, some studies showing that it potentially acts like finasteride via blocking 5-alpha reductase (part of the plant used in this case would be the root).
 Other benefits include antioxidant and anti-inflammatory properties, as well as nourishing to the scalp via nutrient content (vitamins C, E, B, K; silica; iron; potassium).
 Potentially consuming the whole plant (leaves, stem and root) can help achieve the best results, while topical applications traditionally involve only the leaves.
 Nettles is also delicious as a food, just be careful to use gloves when handling the fresh plant.
 Once cooked, the stingers are deactivated and safe to eat.
 You can sautee or stir-fry fresh nettles, or add the dried powder to soups, stews and smoothies.
 The Hair Loss Revolution website has some more information and recipes for nettle teas and hair oils.